top of page

 ISSUES WITH THE CURRENT CONTROL MEASURES AND ANALYSIS

-Most operators monitor the bed pressure, rake torque, and occasionally overflow turbidity for the thickener’s operations and control.
-Each captures a different aspect of thickener performance, yet none fully reveals the overall settling behaviour inside the tank.
+Most operators monitor the rake torque, overflow turbidity and bed pressure for the thickener’s operations and control.
+Each has its own limitations; for instance, in some applications, the rake torque remains insensitive to moderate accumulations before spiking suddenly at high loads, leaving operators little time to respond.
+By the time the overflow turbidity registers higher solids, fine solids have already escaped the tank and contaminated the process water circuit, making it an inherently lagging indicator.
 Bed pressure, under a set of assumptions, can sometimes estimate the total mass of the inventory, but it cannot denote the vertical distribution.
-For some applications, the rake torque remains insensitive to moderate accumulations before spiking suddenly at high loads, leaving operators little time to respond.
-By the time the overflow turbidity registers higher solids, fine solids have already escaped the tank and contaminated the process water circuit, making it an inherently lagging indicator.

 Beyond the thickener itself, the same information gap extends to how most operators manage slurry once it is pumped from the thickener tank.
 Most mineral processing sites monitor pressure, temperature, flow, and density—measurements that are necessary but insufficient for characterising the slurry's resistance to flow and its inter-particle bonding strength.
 Even though the site operators are often aware that a critical variable is missing from their control strategy, one that could help improve their operations and reduce the risk of process upsets, they do not have access to its solution – timely rheological data.